-International travel may be slow to return, and it could take months or even years to resemble pre-pandemic levels.
-This will present obvious challenges for round-the-world gap years, but it also creates opportunities to explore closer to home.
+International travel is still slow to return, and it could still be a long time before it resembles pre-pandemic levels.
+This continues to present challenges for round-the-world gap years, but it also creates opportunities to explore closer to home.

 Something that travelling overseas made me realise was that I’d never really appreciated what my own locale has to offer.
 Using a gap year to immerse yourself in the place where you live can be highly educational and thoroughly worthwhile.